trych/SmarterLineMoves/README.md

 ## Issues and Feedback

-If you run into any issues using SmarterLineSwaps or you have an idea for additional features, feel free to [open an issue in the package's issue tracker](https://github.com/trych/SmarterLineSwaps/issues).
+If you run into any issues using SmarterLineMoves or you have an idea for additional features, feel free to [open an issue in the package's issue tracker](https://github.com/trych/SmarterLineMoves/issues).

 -------------------------------------------------------------------------------